GraceAtwood/CommandCentralBackend2/README.md

 ### Operation

-The service may by launched in two modes:
+Currently the service may only be launched in interactive mode - as a console application.
+To do so:
-* Interactive
-* Windows Service

-#### Interactive

-Launching the service in interactive mode means little more than executing the service from the command line.

 Make sure you have `appsettings.json` set up properly.
 There's an example file, [`appsettings.example.json`](CommandCentral/appsettings.example.json).

+Then execute the following command from the relevant directory.
 ```sh
 CommandCentral.exe launch
 ```